MaHaShaa/MaHaShaa/README.md

 - 🌱 I’m currently learning n8n/html/pfd ahah i learn everything i need to do to build automation that integrated with lotssss of possibilities
 - 💞️ I’m looking to collaborate on building powerful automations! what else can i do! im here to build something crazy. lets!
 - 📫 Email me at: mashapmm@gmail.com
-- ⚡ Fun fact: didn't have my own computer till 25
+- ⚡ Fun fact: got my first working computer at 25

 <!---
 MaHaShaa/MaHaShaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.